EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 #### Expose Function Signature to Stan Models (Stan library)

-Expose the function to the parser by adding the appropriate code to [`src/stan/lang/function_signatures.hpp`](https://github.com/stan-dev/stan/blob/develop/src/stan/lang/function_signatures.h).
+Expose the function to the parser by adding the appropriate code to the [stanc3](https://github.com/stan-dev/stanc3) compiler (see below).

 #### Model Tests (Stan library)